We also investigate complaints relating to minerals and waste matters.

 We will usually try to resolve a planning problem through voluntary agreement with the people responsible.
 We will take firm action, including prosecution where appropriate, against those who flout the law or act irresponsibly.

-We liaise with legal officers as well as other authorities and agencies as necessary, particularly the district councils and the Environment Agency.
+We work with legal officers as well as other authorities and agencies as necessary, particularly the district councils and the Environment Agency.

 Our officers have legal rights of entry on to land to investigate possible breaches of planning control under the planning acts.
 When necessary, these rights will be explained to landowners and operators.
 Any person who prevents an authorised officer gaining access to land may be held liable to prosecution.